katyryan/katyryan/README.md

 ### Hi there 👋
-- Pronouns: she, her
+- My name is Kate Ryan and my pronouns are she/her/hers.
-- I work at GitHub
+- I live in San Francisco and I work at GitHub.
-- Outside of work, I like to spend time with family, cook, read, write, swim, and hike
+- Outside of work, I like to spend time with family, cook, read, write, swim, and hike.
-- I'm currently re-learning how to play the guitar and piano
+- I'm always interested in new recipes and coookbooks, and I'm currently trying to find time to re-learn how to play the guitar.

 <!--
 **katyryan/katyryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.